-Practice City Q&A
+Practice the Q&A

-The City Q&A gives students an opportunity to demonstrate their knowledge and understanding of all aspects of their future city project.
-This is the team's chance to show off their understanding of engineering, project management, city design and operations, and the Climate Change challenge.
+The Q&A gives students an opportunity to demonstrate their knowledge and understanding of all aspects of their future city project.
+This is the team's chance to show off their understanding of engineering, project management, city design and operations, and the Electrify Your future challenge.

-- The City presentation presenters and the Q&A presenters are the same three students. - Questions from the judges will run the gamut of the entire Future City project.
-They could include questions about city design and operations, the engineering design process and project management cycle, your team's specific solutions to the Climate Change challenge, struggles your team encountered, and examples of teamwork. - Student participants should use their model/model segments to help explain their answers. - Team members, the mentor, or other adults can play the role of judges and ask questions to the student presenters. - Review the City Q&A rubric as teams prepare for the live session.
+- The presentation presenters and the Q&A presenters are the same three students. - Questions from the judges will run the gamut of the entire Future City project.
+They could include questions about city design and operations, the engineering design process and project management cycle,your team's specific solutions to the Electrify Your Future challenge, struggles your team encountered, and examples of teamwork. - Student participants should use their model/model segments to help explain their answers. - Team members, the mentor, or other adults can play the role of judges and ask questions to the student presenters. - Review the City Presentation and Q&A rubric as teams prepare for the live session.